If you want to start a side business, the good news is that there are no legalities stopping you from doing so.

 Make sure that you are able to either find, or maintain a healthy balance that also doesn’t compromise your health, family and lifestyle.

-As we mentioned above, in the beginning you will need to carve out time to be able to dedicate toward your new business venture.
+As we mentioned above, to start a business you will need to carve out time to be able to dedicate toward your new business venture.
 To do this, like with any company, the best thing to do is start small.

-When building a business in a full time environment however, it is advisable to keep your side business part time.
+When building a business while working full time however, it is advisable to keep your side business part time.

 Not only does this allow you to adapt slowly to the many changes that come from being an entrepreneur, it is a sustainable business model for retaining both dependable income and full time working benefits.

-Growing a business is a huge financial burden for any new business owner, and being in full time employment whilst starting this process gives the added advantage of not risking savings, or being unable to pay monthly bills.
+Growing a business is a huge financial burden for any new business owner, and being in a full time job whilst starting this process gives the added advantage of not risking savings, or being unable to pay monthly bills.